open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 case-insensitive.
 If an SDK uses a case-sensitive encoding to represent this `name`, a duplicate instrument registration will occur when a user passes multiple casings of the same `name`.
-When this happens, the Meter MUST return distinct instruments for each casing and log an appropriate error as described above.
-Unifying of the names is expected to be better handled "downstream" in an exporter or collection system that will have better context for how to handle the conflict.
+When this happens, the Meter MUST return an instrument using the first-seen instrument name and log an appropriate error as described above.

+For example, if a user creates an instrument with the name `requestCount` and then makes another request to the same `Meter` to create an instrument with the name `RequestCount`, in both cases an instrument with the name `requestCount` needs to be returned to the user and a log message needs to be emitted for the second request.

 ### Instrument name